shopware5/devdocs/source/designers-guide/getting-started/index.md

 Before you can see any changes made to the files you are editing, you have to select the new theme.
 To choose the theme, first refresh the themes using the `Refresh themes` button and then simply click on the thumbnail image of your own created template and press the `Select theme` button.

 ## Directory structure
-The Shopware directory structure that is located in the `Bare/Frontend` folder contains subfolders (named after the controllers) that separate the template files by the specific frontend areas they relate to.
+The Shopware directory structure that is located in the `Bare/Frontend` directory contains subdirectories (named after the controllers) that separate the template files by the specific frontend areas they relate to.

 ```
 frontend